-TYPES OF WASTE ON COLLEGE CAMPUS
+TYPE OF WASTE ON COLLEGE CAMPUS

-To create effective waste management plans, College first need to know the types of waste they produce.
+To create effective waste management plans, college first need to know the type of waste being generated at the campus.
 Below, we have compiled a list of various kinds of waste commonly generated on institutional campus:

-- 1. Food Waste College campus generates food waste.
-The average mess and canteen generates approximately 20 kg of food waste a day.
+- 1. FOOD WASTE College campus generates food waste.
+The average mess and canteen generate approximately 20 kg of food waste a day.
 The reasons for food waste on an educational campus may be over purchasing food to ensure a sufficient supply and then throwing it away, especially in all hostel messes where plentiful stores are essential.
-And in the cafeteria or hostel mess, students may pile food onto their ample trays, find it unappealing once they sit down and dutifully scrape it into the garbage.
+And in the cafeteria or hostel mess, students may pile food onto their trays, find it unappealing once they sit down and dutifully scrape it into the garbage.
 Immediate attention is given to the food waste minimization techniques. - 2.
-Recyclable Paper, Cardboard, Plastic, Glass and Cans -Campus tends to produce vast quantities of these recyclables.
+RECYCLABLE PAPER, CARDBOARD, PLASTIC, GLASS AND CANS - Campus tends to produce vast quantities of these recyclables.
 Even in the digital age, many students, professors and staff members still prefer handwritten notes and end up with piles of unwanted paper once their courses and projects are complete.
-The snacks so essential to late-night studying or socializing tend to come in recyclable plastic, glass or aluminium containers.
 And shipments of necessary items throughout the year are likely to arrive in recyclable plastic and cardboard packaging.
 The same is sold/auctioned to the scrap vendors time to time. - 3.
-Student Clothes and Housewares As we have mentioned above, many students find it more convenient to throw away their clothes and dorm furnishings at the end of the year than donate or recycle them.
-Eco club of JDMC has initiated a donation camp "Project Warmth 2022- Edition I" for donating clothes to help needy people.
-It was a 2 week drive which successfully collected 10 cartons. - 4.
-E Waste Student and facility electronics often form a large portion of a campus's waste As campus continually upgrade their computing facilities and office computers to keep up with the latest technology, the old computers have to go somewhere.
+STUDENT CLOTHES AND HOUSEWARES As we have mentioned above, many students find it more convenient to throw away their clothes and dorm furnishings at the end of the year than donate or recycle them. - 4.
+E-WASTE Student and facility electronics often form a large portion of a campus's waste As campus continually upgrade their computing facilities and office computers to keep up with the latest technology, the old computers have to go somewhere.
 So do old printers, phones, copy machines and other electronics that receive upgrades over the years.
-Discarded student electronics often become part of a College's waste stream as well.
+Discarded student electronics often become part of a campus's waste stream as well.
 Students may throw away old phones, TVs, tablets, laptops and printers, along with cords and other accessories.
 Recycling is a much more eco-friendly option the metals in old electronics often have a high reuse value.
 College has tie-up with external authorised agency details mentioned in legislation compliances. - 5.
-Maintenance Waste In the maintenance department, spent paints, solvents, adhesives and lubricants all form potentially hazardous waste.
-Because they are difficult to recycle, spent incandescent light bulbs usually become landfill waste.
-Spent fluorescent light bulbs, which contain small amounts of mercury, typically require special handling because of the environmental and health risks they pose.
+CHEMICAL WASTE Chemical waste on a college campus may come from numerous sources.
+Campus laboratories generate waste chemicals, as do cleaning services.
+The detergents used in campus laundry rooms eventually become waste as well.
+Much of these chemical substances are hazardous waste under Manufacture, Storage and Import of